Harry Potter and the Return of Heritage

 "I will come and wake you at six am; we have a busy day ahead.
 There is a bathroom next door on the left and, if you need anything, just call for Kreacher.
 I have warned him of your arrival and he will obey your orders.
 Just be careful with him, he is a horror of an elf and is twisted, but he cannot harm you or refuse a direct order," he said.
 "I have to go now, Harry.
 A useless meeting of the Order is about to start, probably to discuss you.
 I will see you in the morning."
 And with that, he quickly left the room and pulled the door shut behind him.

 He was about to get ready for bed when he realised that he didn't have his pyjamas.
 He was about to get them when he had a better idea.
-"Kreacher," he called and, with there was a small pop, something appeared in front of him.
+"Kreacher," he called and a moment later there was a small pop,

 "Young Master calls Kreacher," he croaked and added in an undertone.
 "Master's brat is in Master Regulus' room moving Master Regulus' things."